Kuree/hgdb/docs/internal.md

 # How hgdb works

-This documentation describes a shortened version of our paper (link to be provided soon).
+This documentation describes a shortened version of our [paper](https://arxiv.org/abs/2203.05742) (DAC'22).

 ## System architecture
 <figure markdown>